cferdinandi/adventure/content/rules.md

 : An elf with skin made of bark, he wears a thick green rope, and has long hair pulled back into a bun.
 	- **Gift or Talent:** Nature Magic
 	- **Goal or Passion:** Start an animal sanctuary
-	- **Item with a Story:** A staff is made from an magic birch tree, it was a birthday gift from his grandfather
+	- **Item with a Story:** A staff is made from a magic birch tree, it was a birthday gift from his grandfather

 Flower
 : A fairy with rainbow colored hair and a full suit of armor.